AlphaXenon/noteboard/README.md

 Optional Arguments:
-    -h, --help          show this help message and exit -st, --show-time    show boards with the time added of every items
+    -h, --help          show this help message and exit -st, --show-time    show boards with the added time of every items -i, --interactive   enter interactive mode
 ```

 ### View Boards

 `board`

-* `-st/--show-time` : show boards with the time added of every items
+* `-st/--show-time` : show boards with the added time of each items

+#### Interactive Mode

+`board -i/--interactive` : enter interactive mode

+This mode allows you to operate with boards more dynamically as you can modify many items at a time.

 ### Add Item